inhandnet/InGateway-sdk-EN/MobiusPi-Python-QuickStart-EN.md

 ### Q3: How to call the serial port and network port of MobiusPi?

-  A3: The RS485 serial port name of IG902 is `/dev/ttyO3` and the RS232 serial port name is `/dev/ttyO1`; The RS485 serial port name of IG501 is `/dev/ttyO1` and the RS232 serial port name is `/dev/ttyO5`.
+  A3: The RS485 serial port name of IG902 is `/dev/ttyO3` and the RS232 serial port name is `/dev/ttyO1`; The RS485 serial port name of IG502 is `/dev/ttyO3` and the RS232 serial port name is `/dev/ttyO1`; The RS485 serial port name of IG501 is `/dev/ttyO1` and the RS232 serial port name is `/dev/ttyO5`.
 The serial port and network port can be called with the standard Python serial port/network port usage.
 For example, use the `pyserial` library to call the serial port.

 <a id="ssh-error-when-setting-up-sftp-connection-with-mobiuspi"> </a>